nhscc/airports.api.hscc.bdpa.org/README.md

 so named to take advantage of [Next dynamic routing](https://nextjs.org/docs/routing/dynamic-routes).

+`external-scripts/` contains the source code for all the [external scripts](#external-scripts). `external-scripts/bin/` is created when running `npm run build-externals`, which compiles the scripts in `external-scripts/` into `external-scripts/bin/`.

 ### External scripts

 The files found under `external-scripts/bin` are independently bundled